daisy-abbott/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+Upon running these commands, I ran into a merge conflict: Merge conflict in process_movie_data.py
+Automatic merge failed; fix conflicts and then commit the result.
+Which I suppose is to be expected?

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?